hivehelsinki/42api-lib/README.md

 ```

 ## Spotted an error?
 Wanna add something?
 Why not fix it and make a pull request!
-You just might end up getting a small reward for it...